gneu77/rx-signals/docs/rp_state_effects_start.md

   ...
 }
 ```

 In this example, `loading === true` would also be the trigger to automatically perform a new query-request.
-(In case the search should only be performed in response to a certain event, you would have to extend your state by a certain `trigger` property and you would have to further extend your `result` property by a `usedTrigger`.)
+(In case the search should only be performed in response to a certain event, you would have to extend your state by a certain `trigger` property and you would have to further extend your `result` property by a `usedTrigger`.
+Using _rx-signals_, you don't have to care about such things, because it feature an `EffectSignalsFactory` that has all these details implemented for you.)

 So in this case, to declare `loading` declaratively in a way that it's always valid, we had to change the definition of other parts of the state.
-Other designs to achieve the same would be possible.
-However, with respect to _rx-signals_ you should stick with the following:
+Other designs to achieve the same would be possible, but with respect to _rx-signals_ you should stick with the following:

 :warning: Whenever state (root or derived) is used as input to an async result, the result must include the input!